darchives/RSStoAPI/README.md

 **Key use case**: Access RSS feeds from your client-side JavaScript easily and quickly.

+## Why this exists

+Retrieving RSS feeds directly through JavaScript generally does not work due to cross-domain restrictions.

+The Google Feed API provides an easy way to retrieve feeds through JavaScript, but it's officially deprecated and will likely disappear sometime soon.

+There are few alternatives to the Google Feed API.
+The Feedly API is great, but it doesn't work directly from JavaScript and it's rate-limited like any public API.

+To retrieve RSS feeds through JavaScript, then, you're forced to host your own proxy.
+RSS Proxy makes this a one-click process, thorugh the Deploy to Heroku button below.
+In no time, you'll be retrieving RSS through JavaScript.
+You'll benefit from caching, as well, so feeds pop up quickly for your users.

 ## Caching

 RSS Proxy caches feeds as they're retrived, using Redis.